 Helper Room Setup Singapore 2026: MOM Requirements + 12-Item Checklist

-Reviewed by Wendy Tan, EA Personnel under MOM Licence 24C2628.
+Reviewed by Yvonne, Placement Consultant at Upwill Employment Services (MOM EA Licence 24C2628).
 Upwill is a licensed Singapore employment agency.
 This guide reflects MOM accommodation guidelines current as of May 2026 and Singapore community norms for helper rooms in HDB flats, condos, and landed homes.

 Singapore's Ministry of Manpower (MOM) sets minimum requirements.
 Those minimums are low.
 The actual standard most Singapore families provide in 2026 is significantly higher, and that gap matters for retention, agency reputation, and (in shared-room cases) MOM scrutiny.